SooryaSRajan/SooryaSRajan/README.md

 ### Hey there, Soorya S heree! 😄

 I am a CSE undergrad currently doing his fourth year in Amrita Vishwa Vidyapeetham, Coimbatore.
 I have a knack for mobile applications and web pages, I also build full-stack stuff and a bit of ML and Cryptography.
+I've built a couple of cross-compilers too.

 I love developing applications using Android and Flutter.